VolantMQ/volantmq/README.md

       1883:                # port number. can be as many ports configurations as needed
         host: 127.0.0.1    # optional. listen address. defaultAddr is used if omitted
         auth:              # optional. default auth configuration is used if omitted
-          anonymous: true  # optional. default auth configuration is used if omitted
           order:           # optional. default auth configuration is used if omitted
             - internal
       1884:
         auth:
-          anonymous: false
           order:
             - http1
         tls:               # TLS configuration